Study finds majority of severe Covid-19 cases had longterm symptoms, as officials race to vaccinate - KION546

 All these promising signs suggest the summer of 2021 could be very different from a year ago.

-Half of the adult population is now fully vaccinated, according to data published Wednesday by the US Centers for Disease Control and Prevention.
-In the past week, the US averaged about 28,000 daily new cases, a 19% drop compared to the previous week, according to the CDC.
+Half of the adult population is fully vaccinated, according to data published Wednesday by the US Centers for Disease Control and Prevention.
+In the past week, the US averaged about 28,000 daily new cases each day, a 19% drop compared to the previous week, according to the CDC.

 However, a new study underscored the importance of vaccinating more people as it detailed how some of those who had Covid-19 can suffer from symptoms months later.